PARTICIPATE IN CHE MINISTRY

 His patio has eggplants the size of a shrub, a worm farm, all kinds of vegetables, lemons by the dozen, herbs and ginger and all kinds of other crops.
 His small “farm” serves as a model of what is possible.

-Pastor Chico works hard to challenge and teach CHE members to produce more food for their families, especially with the disruption due to Covid.
+Pastor Chico works hard to challenge and teach CHE members to produce more food for their families.

 Pray for a good harvest this year both for the small home gardens and the Nicaraguan farmers.